healthpen/healthpen/README.md

 I have no idea how most of you make your Github aesthetic.
 So deal with . this uhh, decent one.

- I go by the name Crow, or any skin i sit as!
-My pronouns are he/she/it, and I am 19.
+ I go by the name Crow/Gabriel, or any skin i sit as!
+My pronouns are she/he/it, and I am 19.

  I'm a bit nervous around new people so bare with me please.

  C+H is very appreciated, thought I might not run to cuddle you if we're not close friends LOL.

-I'm very into DVN/Hellmet at the moment, thought I'm a big fan of STH, Pokémon, and other Roblox titles that i am too lazy to name.
+I'm very into Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of STH, Pokémon, Okami and other Roblox titles that i am too lazy to name.
+I play Limbus Company and CRK every 3 years

 Check out my stupid friend <a href="https://github.com/corpsegals">Pronto</a>'s github, and my <a href="https://github.com/skibidbanhammer">daughter</a>'s.. and ig her stupid girlfriend <a href="https://github.com/0spawnzers">doe</a> /aff